btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDevCode.md

 - In Git, we now have a copy of our forked BTCPayServer repository (our clone).
 When we want to switch between branches (copies of our clone), we need to tell Git which branch our development code changes should be assigned to.
 We do this by checking out our branch, with the command: `$ git checkout OurNewDevelopmentBranch`
 - Now you are now on OurNewDevelopmentBranch in GitBash.
 - Open your GitHub Desktop and you can see you are no longer on master and you are now on `OurNewDevelopmentBranch`
-- In the top menu in Github Desktop click: Repository > Show In Explorer
+- In the top menu in Github Desktop click: `Repository > Show In Explorer`

 ## Visual Studio Setup

-- It will open a File Explorer to the BTCPayServer repository folder (without opening any of the folders shown) look for the `btcpayserver.sln` item and right click it to `Open with > Visual Studio`.
+- It will open a File Explorer to the BTCPayServer repository folder.
+Without opening any of the folders shown, look for the `btcpayserver.sln` item and right click it to `Open with > Visual Studio`.
 You may need to choose Open with > Choose another app ... and look for Visual Studio if you have never opened this kind of file before.
-- To get your Visual Studio set up choose View > Solution Explorer from the top menu.
-In this solution explorer you will see all the BTCPayServer files and folders (below the text: Solution 'btcpayserver' (6 projects))
+- To get your Visual Studio set up choose `View > Solution Explorer` from the top menu.
+In this solution explorer you will see all the BTCPayServer files and folders.
 - The top project is BTCPayServer, make sure it's in bold.
 If it isn't, right click it and choose Set as StartUp Project.
 - Your Visual Studio is now set up and ready.